7 Best Vitamin C Serums on Amazon (2026): Ranked by Ingredients

 Best for Sensitive Skin on a BudgetPros

-- Ascorbyl glucoside is water-stable and virtually non-irritating
+- Ascorbyl glucoside is water-stable and lower-sting for many users

 - 12% concentration -- effective for brightening and tone-evening